Tickets Alert: Tours of the BT heritage & archive centre

 On the day, you’ll be able to view archive material on display in their public research area, including the history of the early private telegraph and telephone companies, the Post Office and BT.

 Material on display will include the theme of ‘people power’, BT’s beginnings, the history of the BT Tower, and art and design.
 Listen to oral histories, and try out some old phones.
-Attend a short presentation about BT’s history and watch selected films from our archive, dating back to the 1930s.
+Attend a short presentation about BT’s history and watch selected films from their archive, dating back to the 1930s.

 The open day takes place on Friday 13th September at 11am and 2pm — each session lasting 90 minutes.